github-pratik/AdaptiveStreaming_Collab_AR_VTK/README.md

 - **Network monitoring not working**: Check browser connection API support
 - **Weight configuration not updating**: Verify dropdown selection and weight display
 - **Performance not improving**: Check if optimizations are enabled and working
+- **Gaze prediction confidence stuck at 100%**: Check camera movement tracking and velocity calculation
+- **No prefetches happening**: Verify gaze prediction is enabled and confidence threshold is met

 ---